 The results reported reflect the effect of the sale of ChemFree subsidiary on March 31, 2015, as explained in more detail in Note 2 to the Consolidated Financial Statements.
-We have retroactively classified the ChemFree operations as discontinued operations in all periods presented.
+As such, we have classified the ChemFree operations as discontinued operations in all periods presented.
 Our consolidated continuing operations consist of our CoreCard Software subsidiary and its affiliate companies in Romania and India, as well as the corporate office which provides significant administrative, human resources and executive management support to CoreCard.